blessingemm/blessingemm/README.md

 ## Objective

-Recent graduate with a kin interest for software engineering, currently deepening my expertise in front-end technologies through the **ALX ProDev Front-End Development Program**, passionate about using tech to bridge the digital divide in rural communities.
+I have a kin interest for software engineering, currently deepening my expertise in front-end technologies through the **ALX ProDev Front-End Development Program**, and passionate about using tech to bridge the digital divide in rural communities.
 I am interested in AI, software engineering, and community-driven tech solutions.

 ## Skills
 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | set of wireframe and a slide deck presenstation | <a href= "https://github.com/blessingemm/Innotech-Presentation/tree/main">Innotech Presentation </a> |